jaswged/blue_telemetry_tui/README.md

 A terminal user interface for the Blue Origin flight telemetry from the launch of the New Shepard flight on October 13 2020.

+Data is courtesy of nasa.gov and the download link is below.
+This project uses the `truth.csv` file for its telemetry data.

 ## Links

 [Data Download Link](https://data.nasa.gov/Aerospace/Deorbit-Descent-and-Landing-Flight-1-DDL-F1-/vicw-ivgd/about_data)